fstrozzi/bioruby-pipengine/README.md

                          /SampleD/mapping/SampleD.bam
 ```

-This simple convention keeps things clearer and well organized.
+This simple convention keeps things clean and organized.
 The output file name can be decided during the pipeline creation, but it's a good habit to name it using the sample name.

-When new steps of the same pipeline are run output folders are updated accordingly, so for example if after the **mapping** step a **mark_dup** step is run, the output folder will look like this:
+When new steps of the same pipeline are run, output folders are updated accordingly.
+So for example if after the **mapping** step a **mark_dup** step is run, the output folder will look like this:

 ```shell
 /storage/pipeline_results/SampleA/mapping